QR5.7.1 The Simulation Hypothesis

 “… eventually all these over densities will be ironed out and the Universe will be left featureless and lifeless forever, it seems” (Barrow, 2007), p191.

-Yet according to big bang theory, our universe was once about the size of a tennis ball, that then expanded into what it is today, but this requires energy, just as blowing up a balloon cools the gas inside it, so our expanding universe must be cooling down.
-This cooling effect is illustrated by cosmic microwave background, which is early light that was once white hot but is now freezing cold.
-Space is still expanding, so every photon in the universe has a slightly longer wavelength today than it did yesterday, which means less energy.
-Expanding space is constantly taking the energy of light and not giving it back, so the total energy of our universe isn’t conserved.
+According to big bang theory, our universe was once just the size of a tennis ball that then expanded into what it is today.
+But expansion requires energy, as blowing up a balloon cools the gas inside it, so our universe must be cooling down.
+This cooling effect is illustrated by cosmic microwave background, the early light that was once white hot but is now freezing cold.
+And space is still expanding, so every photon in our universe has a longer wavelength today than it did yesterday, so it has less energy.
+The expansion of space is constantly taking the energy of light and not giving it back, so the total energy of our universe isn’t conserved!

 Next